 A wrist restraint is a cuff or shackle meant to restrain the movements of a submissive partner's arms and hands.
-Wrists can be tied in many different ways: in front or behind the body, to ankles, to bed posts, to chair arms, to walls and to other objects.
+Wrists can be tied in many different ways: in front or behind the body, to ankles, to bedposts, to chair arms, to walls, and to other objects.
 Those who enjoy wearing wrist restraints enjoy the loss of control, the sensation of being restrained, and even the sensation or friction provided by the restraints themselves.

-Kinkly explains Wrist Restraint
+More About Wrist Restraint

-As with all bondage play, appropriate safety measures must be taken to avoid injury, which can occur if someone remains tied in one position for too long, is tied too tightly so that circulation is inhbited, or panics and pulls against the restraints in such a way that causes injury.
+As with all bondage play, appropriate safety measures must be taken to avoid injury, which can occur if someone remains tied in one position for too long, is tied too tightly so that circulation is inhibited, or panics and pulls against the restraints in such a way that causes injury.